tomblanchard/tomblanchard-old/_posts/blog/2014-01-24-how-is-this-done-again-1.md

 layout:   "single-blog-post"
 category: "blog"

-title:    "How is this done again? #1 - WordPress loop; posts in rows & columns"
+title:    "1How is this done again? #1 - WordPress loop; posts in rows & columns"

 image:    "how-is-this-done-again-1.gif"